100% Whole Wheat Bread Recipe

 What does vital wheat gluten do?

 Incorporating vital wheat gluten into your whole wheat bread will help with the texture and density of the loaf.
-The gluten helps dough to rise and hold structure instead of collapsing.
+The gluten helps the dough to rise and hold structure instead of collapsing.

 What is the best mixer for making bread?